Masters in Writing and Literature Graduate Programs in Alabama

 Sources: [i] onetonline.org/link/summary/25-1123.00 |[ii] chea.org/pdf/chea-at-a-glance_2015 |[iii] bls.gov/ooh/management/public-relations-managers.htm | pdf | en.wikipedia.org/wiki/Literary_genre | en.wikipedia.org/wiki/Literature

 |State||Employment||Annual Mean Wage|

-Schools with Masters in Literature & Writing Programs in Alabama
+Schools with Master in Literature in Alabama

 Southern New Hampshire University